You are Here: The 6 Healthy Habits › Healthy Weight Loss

 This is by no means agreed by all as a perfect measure.
 But it's widely used, for some practical reasons.

 Another measure, preferred by many to the BMI, is the Body Fat Percentage.
-It is slightly less convenient to use, but has the advantage of looking directly at body fat in isolation from total body weight.
+It's a bit less convenient to use, but has the advantage of looking directly at your body fat seperately from your total body weight.
 Calculate your Body Fat Percentage now.

 If you are new to weight management, you can try these measures.
 Some people enjoy setting targets and watching their progress toward healthy weight loss.